West African mythology: Nigeria

 The mythology of Nigeria is diverse because of the various ethnic groups that share the country.
-Elements of Yoruba mythology overlaps with Yoruba religion and include the Orisha, a pantheon of gods who are also venerated in the Candomble, Santeria, and Haitian Vodou religions in the African diaspora.
+Elements of Yoruba mythology overlaps with Yoruba religion and include the Oriṣa, a pantheon of deities who are also venerated in the Candomble, Santeria, and Haitian Vodou religions in the African diaspora.

-Another category of supernatural entity in Yoruban mythology is the Abiku, children from the spirit world who die before reaching puberty.
+Another category of supernatural entity in Yoruba mythology is the Abiku, children from the spirit world who die before reaching puberty.
 Abiku also refers to the spirits which historically are said to inhabit trees.

 Egbere are malevolent spirits that inhabit bushes and forests.
 They are seen at night.
 An Egbere is said to be short, own a small mat, and cry all the time.
 According to legend, anyone who takes the mat from it will become rich.

 In the mythology of the Igbo people from southeast Nigeria, Ogbanje are evil spirits that are disguised as children, spirits who cause misfortune and grief.
 It was believed that within a certain amount of time from birth (usually before puberty), the ọgbanje would deliberately die and then be reborn into the next child of the family before then repeating the cycle, causing much grief.
 The evil spirits are said to have stones called Iyi-uwa, which they bury somewhere secret.
 The Iyi-uwa serves as a talisman for the ọgbanje to return to the human world and to find its targeted family; destroying the Iyi-uwa cuts the connection of the ogbanje and frees the family from the torment.

 In northern Nigeria, among the Kanuri people of the Borno Emirate in the Lake Chad region, beliefs of a form of werehyenas referred to as bultungin which translates into "I change myself into a hyena" exist.
 It was once traditionally believed that one or two of the villages in the region was populated entirely by werehyenas, such as Kabultiloa.

 Mami Wata are spirits or creatures that dwell in rivers and oceans.
 They are often described as mermaid-like figures, with a woman's upper body (often nude) and the hindquarters of a fish or serpent.
 In other tales, Mami Wata is fully human in appearance; though never human.
 The existence and spiritual importance of Mami Wata is deeply rooted in the ancient tradition and mythology of the coastal southern Nigeria.
 Mami Wata often carries expensive baubles such as combs, mirrors, and watches.
 Large snakes frequently accompany them, wrapping themselves around them and laying their heads between their breasts.
 Other times, a Mami Wata may try to pass as completely human, wandering through busy markets or patronising bars.
 She may also manifest in a number of other forms, including as a man.